 Aside from her practice as a coach/advisor/mentor Alison is researching for the development and implementation of automated (technologically driven) processes for the sustainable business practice of creatives and/or micro/small business/self employed.
+She has recently completed a Tech Futures, Disruptive Technologies, Micro Credential and has become a member of the AI Forum to support this aim.

 AS Good NZ Limited is a Social Enterprise.
 By utilising Alison Steiner’s skills and experience, AS Good NZ provides professional advice in a socially responsible way, including business strategy and development, budgeting and accounting, marketing and fundraising with referrals to specialists as required.
 Creatively connecting for equitable creative, social and economic outcomes.